-Insert a new section as follows:
+• Insert a new section as follows:

 Mixed Use-Interchange.
-The purpose of this category is to designate areas for construction of future SH16 interchanges and to designate land that will have a high degree of visibility and be served by highway interchange ramps and restricted local access.
-These three areas (located at US 20-26, Ustick Road and Franklin Road) differ from the other mixed use categories in that a much stronger emphasis will be placed upon gateway elements and traffic flow/trip generation factors when reviewing new land use applications.
-Uses in these areas will need to be compatible with the impacts of a freeway interchange.
-However, these areas are not intended for high volume retail or uses that are better suited in the neighborhood centers or commercial areas.
-The intention is to protect the immediate vicinity of the interchange from traffic conflicts and shift the high traffic-generating uses closer to local road access points.
+The purpose of this category is to designate areas for construction of future SH16 interchanges and to designate land that will have a high degree of visibility and be served by the interchange ramps and access points.
+These three areas (located at SH20-26, Ustick Road and Franklin Road) differ from the other mixed use categories in that a much stronger emphasis is placed upon gateway elements and traffic flow/trip generation factors when reviewing new land use applications.
+While the City recognizes that uses in these areas will need to be compatible with the impacts of a freeway interchange, these areas are not intended for large volume retail or other high attraction sites.